Effective: May 1, 2019

 NOTE: Typically cost share certified in the Sponsored Programs section is paid from salary sources listed in this section.
 As applicable, decrease effort in this section to “fund” effort that has been cost shared to sponsored programs.

+NOTE: When cost share effort is certified on a Sponsored Program that does not have a cost share companion award, such effort must be identified against salary sources listed in this section.
 NOTE: Certification must be completed and documented even if the Payroll percentage column reflects the same % as Certified Effort percentage.

 SECTION III - UNIVERSITY ADMINISTRATION